CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

    ![](../images/internal.png)

-1. Now to save this edited yaml file, perform CTRL + S and then CTRL + Q to exit.
+1. Now, to save this edited YAML file, perform CTRL + S and then CTRL + Q to exit.

 1. In the Bash session within the Cloud Shell pane, run the following to apply the change to the cluster: